-This project has received funding from the European Union's Horizon 2020 Research and Innovation Programme under Grant Agreement No. 785907 (HBP SGA2).
+This project/research received funding from the European Union's Horizon 2020 Framework Programme for Research and Innovation (Seventh Framework Programme) under the Framework Partnership Agreement No. 650003 (HBP FPA) and the Specific Grant Agreement No. 785907 (Human Brain Project SGA2).
 We thank Gabriele Sicuro for sharing with us his numerical results on the matching.